risk-first/website/docs/thinking/Cadence.md

 In a software development scenario, you should also test your model against reality early and safely.
 To do this, you likely need to set up multiple feedback loops, like:

- - **Bug Reports and Feature Requests** tell you how the users are getting on with the software.
+ - **Bug Reports and Feature Requests** lets users tell you how they are getting on with the software.
- - **[Monitoring Tools and Logs](../risks/Operational-Risk.md)** allow you to find out how your software is doing in reality.
+ - **Monitoring Tools and Logs** allow you to find out how your software is doing in reality.
  - **Dog-Fooding** i.e using the software you write yourself might be faster than talking to users.
- - **[Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery)** is about putting software into production as soon as it's written.
+ - **Continuous Delivery** is about putting software into production as soon as it's written, to get feedback on it.
  - **Integration Testing** is a faster way of meeting _some_ reality than continually deploying code and re-testing it manually.
  - **Unit Testing** is a faster feedback loop than Integration Testing.
  - **Compilation** warns you about logical inconsistencies in your code.